praveen-em/pact-avro-plugin/README.md

 | decimal                     | float, double, decimal (logical type) |
 | number (integer or decimal) | int, long, float, double, decimal     |

-- Matching rules path for eachValue $(reference) needs to be fixed.
+- Matching rules path for certain scenarios needs to be fixed.
+Failing tests are in place - Implement code to pass those tests.
 - Verify interaction based on Matching Rules.
 This will be relatively easier to implement if FFI is available.
 Explore.
 - Implement Generators.
 This will be relatively easier to implement if FFI is available.
 Explore.